British Chihuahua Club Rescue Association

 Funding

-the new owners and sometimes the relinquishing owners are usually happy to
+a £25 administration fee, but the new owners and sometimes the relinquishing

-make a voluntary donation which may go some way towards covering the costs
+owners are usually happy to make a voluntary donation which may go some way towards

-up from gifts, bequests etc. giving a sufficient level of interest payments to
+maintain investments built up from gifts, bequests etc. giving a sufficient level

-provide the income needed to qualify for Registered Charity status, and this
+of interest payments to provide the income needed to qualify for Registered Charity

-proceeds are for a registered charity.
+if the proceeds are for a registered charity.

 Such fund-raising events may also have very definite